 Holy Basil Juice Recipe

 Typically holy basil is made into a tea, commonly known as tulsi tea.
 Luckily, we have Chef Ari to help come up with amazing recipes and he created a light and refreshing green juice featuring holy basil with other fine herbs.
+Get the full holy basil juice recipe on our recipe archive.

 Holy Basil & Herb Green Juice Recipe